foopod/blog-5.0/posts/2021-05-21-jono-has-a-plan.md

 ---
 layout: layouts/post.njk
 title: Jono has a Plan
-description: Coming up with a plan, adding more details and finally a healthbar
+description: If you don't have a plan then how can you know when something didn't go to plan?
+Making a plan, improving my character sprites and a talk about performance in Butano
 date: 2021-05-21
 tags:
     - post